cipriantarta/typegql/README.rst

 ======

 TypeGQL supports DSL client for working with a GraphQL API.
-The client automatically converts snake to camelcase. set `camelcase=False` if this is not desired
+The client automatically converts snake to camelcase.
+Set `camelcase=False` if this is not desired.

 .. code-block:: python